-The following option keys are defined for use in authenticatorMakeCredential's options parameter.
+The following option keys are defined for use in authenticator Make Credential's options parameter.
 All option keys have boolean values.

-the state of the state of the NOTE: For brevity, individual option keys are often referred to as simply an "option", below.
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Option Key Default value Definition - 25 - 25 - 25 - 25 - 25 - 25 - 25 - 25 rk false Specifies whether this credential is to be discoverable or not.
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 up true user presence: Instructs the authenticator to require user consent to complete the operation.
+NOTE: For brevity, individual option keys are often referred to as simply an "option", below.

+Option Key Default value Definition rk false Specifies whether this credential is to be discoverable or not. up true user presence: Instructs the authenticator to requireuser consent to complete the operation.
 Platforms MAY send the "up" option key to CTAP2.1 authenticators, and its value MUST be true if present.
-The value false will cause a CTAP2_ERR_INVALID_OPTION response regardless of authenticator version.
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 اللہ اللہ اللہ اللہ اللہ اللہ اللہ اللہ اللہ اللہ 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 user verification: If true, instructs the authenticator to require a user-verifying gesture in order to complete the request.
-Examples of such gestures are fingerprint scan or a PIN.
+The value false will cause a CTAP2_ERR_INVALID_OPTION response regardless of authenticator version. user verification: If true, instructs the authenticator to require a user-verifying gesture in order to complete the request.
+Examples of such gestures are fingerprint scan or a PIN. uv false NOTE: Use of this 'uv" option key is deprecated in CTAP2.1.

-Option Default

-Key value

-uv false

-NOTE: Use of this "uv" option key is deprecated in CTAP2.1.
 Instead, platforms SHOULD create a pinUvAuthParam by obtaining pinUvAuthToken via getPinUvAuthTokenUsingUvWithPermissions or getPinUvAuthTokenUsingPinWithPermissions, as appropriate.
 Platforms MUST NOT include the "uv" option key if the authenticator does not support built-in user verification.
 Platforms MUST NOT include both the "uv" option key and the pinUvAuthParam parameter in the same request.

-NOTE: For backwards compatibility, platforms must be aware that FIDO_2_0 (aka CTAP2.0) authenticators always require some form of user verification for authenticatorMakeCredential operations.
-If a platform attempts to create a non-discoverable credential on a CTAP2.0 authenticator without including the "uv" option key or the pinUvAuthToken parameter that authenticator will return an error.
-In contrast, a FIDO_2_1 (aka CTAP2.1) authenticator with the makeCredUvNotRqd option ID (set to true) in the authenticatorGetInfo response structure, will allow creation of non-discoverable credentials without requiring some form of user verification.
+NOTE: For backwards compatibility, platforms must be aware that if a FIDO_2_0 (aka CTAP2.0) authenticator is protected by some form of user verification, it always requires some form of user verification for authenticatorMakeCredential operations.
+If a platform attempts to create anon-discoverable credential on a CTAP2.0 authenticator without including the " \underline{uv} " $\underline{option\ key}$ or the $\underline{pinUvAuthToken}$ parameter that authenticator will return an error.
+In contrast, a FIDO_2_1 (aka CTAP2.1) authenticator with the makeCredUvNotRqd option ID (set to true) in the authenticatorGetInfo response structure, will allow the creation of non-discoverable credentials without requiring some form of user verification